Klaus Hentschel

 Klaus Hentschel (born 4 April 1961) is a German physicist, historian of science and professor.
-He is the head of the University of Stuttgart's History of Science and Technology section of its History department.
+He is full professor and the head of the University of Stuttgart's History of Science and Technology section of its History department.

 Life and work

 Born in Bad Nauheim, Hentschel from 1979 to 1985 studied physics, philosophy, science, history and musicology at the University of Hamburg.
 He completed his studies in philosophy in 1985 with the master's examination, and a study in physics in 1987.
 After some studies in the United States, among others in Boston on a DAAD, he in 1989 received his PhD at the University of Hamburg.
 His thesis was entitled "Interpretationen und Fehlinterpretationen der speziellen und der allgemeinen Relativitätstheorie durch Zeitgenossen Albert Einsteins" (Interpretations and misinterpretations of the special and general relativity theory by Albert Einstein's contemporaries).

 After graduation Hentschel participated in a research project by the Deutsche Forschungsgemeinschaft on epistemic modal logic.
 In 1991 he was appointed assistant professor at the Institute for the History of Science of the University of Göttingen.
 In 1995 he obtained his habilitation in Hamburg with the thesis, entitled "Zum Zusammenspiel von Instrument, Experiment und Theorie.
 Rotverschiebung im Sonnenspektrum und verwandte spektrale Verschiebungseffekte von 1880 bis 1960."
 (About the interaction of instruments, experiment and theory.
 The shift in the solar spectrum, and related spectral shift effects from 1880 to 1960).

 In the year 1995/1996 Klaus Hentschel was Fellow at the Dibner Institute for the History of Science and Technology of Bern Dibner, and at the Massachusetts Institute of Technology (MIT).
 From 1996 to 2002 he was successively Assistant Professor at the Institute for the History of Science at the University of Göttingen, visiting scholar at MIT, and Visiting Professor at the Department of Philosophy at the University of Hamburg.
 From 2003 to 2005 he worked with a research grant from the Deutsche Forschungsgemeinschaft at the University of Bern and 2005/2006 at the University of Stuttgart in the Department of History of Science and Technology.

 In 2006 Hentschel got a call for a Professorship at the University of Halle-Wittenberg for a period of five years in the field of comparative history of science which he declined.
-In the same year he was appointed Professor at the University of Stuttgart, where he chairs the Department of History of Science and Technology in the History department since 2006.
+In the same year he was appointed Professor at the University of Stuttgart, where he chairs the Section for History of Science and Technology in the History Department since 2006.